 1.The Sultan Ahmed Mosque

-Built between 1609 and 1616 years during the rule of Ahmed I, it is also known as a Blue Mosque.
-For visiting The Sultan Ahmed Mosque you should mind the dress code for women: head, legs, and arms covered.
-I was wearing a long skirt (and as a solo traveler, was “modestly” dressed for this trip in general) but I didn’t think of something for my head.
-I ended up buying a scarf in one of the local shops nearby (they are supposed to provide you with skirts and headscarves, but it´s always great to have yours with you).
+The most emblematic Turkish landmark built between 1609 and 1616 years during the rule of Ahmed I, known as Blue Mosque or The Sultan Ahmed Mosque.
+Here, you should mind the dress code for women: head, legs, and arms covered.
+I was wearing a long skirt (and as a solo female traveler, was “modestly” dressed for this trip in general, just in case).
+Although bringing something for my head has totally slipped my mind – so, I ended up buying a scarf in one of the local shops nearby (in the Blue Mosque they are supposed to provide you with skirts and headscarves, but it´s always great to have the one that is yours).

 An ultimate architectural phenomenon and a monument for both Byzantine and Ottoman Empire – Hagia Sofia.
 Built in 537 AD as an Orthodox cathedral of Constantinople, Hagia Sofia was converted into an Ottoman mosque under Mehmed the Conqueror in 1453.
 It is currently a museum.
 I´d recommend you to check the opening hours here.